max8539/test-runner/README.md

 `"checkCmds"` should always be set to an array containing zero or more non-empty string elements.

 ### 2.10 Returning the Final Score as the Exit Code
-To facilitate usage of this script in CI pipelines and other programs or scripts, you may choose for the script to return the percentage score as the exit code of the process.
+To facilitate usage of this script in CI pipelines and other programs or scripts, you may choose for test-runner.js to return the percentage score as the exit code of the process.

 If `"scoreExitCode"` is set to `true`:
 - An exit code of `101` will be returned if an error was encountered outside of running tests on your program, such as if a build or setup command encountered an error.
-- If all tests were run and the script runs successfully, the exit code will be set as `100 - [percentage of tests passed]`.
+- If all tests were run and test-runner.js runs successfully, the exit code will be set as `100 - [percentage of tests passed]`.
 This is set so that an exit code of `0`, which conventionally indicates a program running successfully, corresponds to passing all tests.
 The actual percentage score can be found by calculating `100 - [exit code]`.

 If `"scoreExitCode"` is set to `false`:
 - An exit code of `1` will be returned if an error was encountered outside of running tests on your program, such as if a build or setup command encountered an error.
-- An exit code of `0` will be returned if the script was able to run successfully and run all tests, regardless of the results from the tests.
+- An exit code of `0` will be returned if test-runner.js was able to run successfully and run all tests, regardless of the results from the tests.

 ### 2.11 - Example `testconfig.json` file
 Your `testconfig.json` file may look something like this: